 IN THIS POST, I have talked mainly about the relationship between corpus linguistics and the ultimate goal of legal interpretation, that goal being to determine (or, if you prefer, declare) the legal meaning of the text at issue.
 I’ve talked only a little about the possible role of corpus linguistics in the task of determining the text’s ordinary meaning.
 That issue will be much more prominent in my next post, which will take issue with Hessick’s contention that using corpus linguistics would radically reframe the ordinary-meaning inquiry in ways that are, in her view, unprecedented.

 Hessick describes corpus linguistics as “claim[ing] that ordinary meaning is an empirical question” as “tell[ing] us that this empirical question ought to be answered by how frequently a term is used in a particular way.”
 In her view, “these analytical moves represent significant departures from current theories of statutory interpretation[.]”
 I agree that corpus linguistics treats meaning as an empirical question and that corpus analysis often involves analyzing the relative frequencies of the different ways in which linguistic expressions are used.
 But I disagree with Hessick’s contention that empiricism and a concern with relative frequency are in any way new to legal interpretation.
 They have, I believe, been part of legal interpretation all along—but implicitly, not on the surface where they can be seen.

-In my next post, I’ll explain my basis for saying that.
+In the next part of this series of posts (here), I’ll explain my basis for saying that.